br-mat/annoying-plant/README.md

 ---

 ### Lection 1.1: Installation
 A nice and simple tutorial for the following can also be found [here](https://projects.raspberrypi.org/en/projects/getting-started-with-the-pico/0), every step is well written and illustrated.
-Take a look at it if something went wrong this might help out. <br>
+You may look at it if something went wrong. <br>

 <p>